doingodswork/deflix-stremio/README.md

   - [x] [AllDebrid](https://alldebrid.com)
   - [x] [Premiumize](https://www.premiumize.me)
   - [ ] Others can be added, please let me know which one you want to see next
-- Finds movies from many different sources
+- Finds movies and TV shows from many different sources
   - [x] YTS
   - [x] The Pirate Bay
   - [x] 1337x